vicflora/vicflora-content/pages/asteraceae.md

 ## Introduction

 The multi-access key to the Asteraceae of Victoria is a key to Victoria’s largest plant family and contains all 618 Asteraceae (daisy) taxa that are known to occur in Victoria, both native and introduced.
-It contains 49 characters to help distinguish taxa from each other with, including place of occurrence, stature and growth form, and several morphological features both vegetative and reproductive.
-It differs from the other (dichotomous) keys provided in VicFlora by giving the user the flexibility to choose from one of the 49 characters provided rather than the user having to commit to investigate the particular features being questioned in the dichotomous keys.
+It contains 49 characters to help distinguish taxa from each other with, including place of occurrence, stature and growth form, and several morphological features both vegetative and reproductive.<!--more--> It differs from the other (dichotomous) keys provided in VicFlora by giving the user the flexibility to choose from one of the 49 characters provided rather than the user having to commit to investigate the particular features being questioned in the dichotomous keys.
 This has the benefit of:

 1.  avoiding having to answer questions relating to a feature that may not be present in the sample when being identified,